Battle of Shiloh: Confederate

 Most of the Confederate troops did not have combat experience, and regiments were smaller than normal.
 Bragg's Second Corps was the largest of four corps, although it was smaller than the normal size.
 One of the reasons for the four small corps (instead of fewer corps that were larger) was size deception, as a typical corps had about 20,000 men.
 Small arms included flintlocks, shotguns, squirrel rifles, and percussion muskets.
-A few thousand of the highly accurate Enfield rifles were distributed to Johnston's men before the battle.
-The Confederate supply of Enfield rifles increased when they were seized from Union troops in the battle.
+A few thousand of the highly accurate Enfield rifles had been distributed to Johnston's men before the battle; the supply of these increased as they were seized from Union troops in combat.
 Only one-third of the cavalry possessed any weapons at the start of the battle.
 Confederate cavalry was much more effective than their Union counterpart, and enabled Johnston to know the positions of both Union armies.